miklevin/MikeLev.in/_posts/2024-12-24-the-future-was-now.md

 commoditized component of some other product.
 Apple resists this reality, but only with lawyers, not with any realistically effective proof against pirating copycats.
-We Amiga computer lovers know this because we always used to take joy in saying the Amiga could emulate both Macs and PCs&#151;sometimes at the same time&#151;, but because of all that special hardware stuff, a Mac or PC could never emulate an Amiga.
+We Amiga computer lovers know this because we always used to take joy in saying the Amiga could emulate both Macs and PCs—sometimes at the same time—, but because of all that special hardware stuff, a Mac or PC could never emulate an Amiga.
 And now Raspberry Pi's and keychain computers can emulate the Amiga!
 This is the way it is and forever always will be with hardware.
 Today's Nvida rack servers will dangle from keychains in a decade or